 Welcome to your free sneak peek into a CDI member benefit: Core Lessons!
 CDI members receive 10 core lessons each year that involve a deep dive into a topic that can help you to expand your services, grow your businesses, and love what you do.
-Examples of core lessons this year include:

-Plus, if you like what you see, you can gain access to CDI’s entire library of resources for as little as $97 US.
+If you like what you see, you can gain access to CDI’s entire library of resources for as little as $97 US.

 Review other CDI benefits.